Ujjwalbhatt/codebox-cc/README.md

 # CodeBoxRich - Webflow Code Component

 A beautiful code display component with syntax highlighting and copy functionality for Webflow.
-Built with React and CodeMirror, this component allows you to showcase code snippets with support for multiple languages, themes, and customizable styling in webflow designer panel.
+Built with React and CodeMirror, this component allows you to showcase code snippets with support for multiple languages, themes, and customizable styling in webflow designer panel using a webflow richtext field prop.

 ## Features